cosyntxd/CHIP8/README.md

 - [BUILDING A CHIP-8 EMULATOR [C++]](https://austinmorlan.com/posts/chip8_emulator/)
 - [Wikipedia](https://en.wikipedia.org/wiki/CHIP-8)

-To compare your own code against this one, launch with the `-d <LEVEL>` option (1-4) to get a log of everything that is happening
+To compare your own code against this one, launch with the `-d <LEVEL>` option (1-2) to get a log of the internal state of the emulator.
+It is recommended to redirect stdout to a file.

 # Licence
 Do as you please with this project, see [LICENSE](LICENSE) for details.